hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-health-check-assessment-intro.md

 1.  a status
 1.  a code to represent the document type.
+1.  a class code to represent this document as Health Check Assessment document.
 1.  a subject (Patient)
 1.  a date indicating when the details was taken
 1.	a author detailing who has recorded the details.